greg-raven/Uncommon-Sense/_posts/2010-10-18-politicians-and-other-peoples-money.md

 ---
-title: 'Politicians and other people's money'
+title: "Politicians and other people's money"
 layout: post
 categories:
 - taxation